Richard Nixon and 12 Other Celebrity Quakers

 Though you probably remember learning all about Quakers and their doctrine of the "Inner Light" in middle school, your teacher probably didn't tell you that James Dean was one.
-To celebrate what would have been the Rebel Without a Cause's 87th birthday, here are 13 famous Quakers.
+Or that both a former U.S. president and a celebrated English actress were also a part of the Quaker ranks.
+Check out the list below for more famous Quakers.

 1. JAMES DEAN